jkeefe/workshops/module-build-a-chatbot/README.md

 ```
 + whats on star island
 - There's a big, old hotel.
 Also a marine lab, some tennis courts,
  an old stone chapel and a historical museum.
 Also lots of seagulls!
-They're loud think they own the island.
+ They're loud and think they own the island.
 But pretty harmless
  otherwise.
 If you go hiking on the rocks away from the hotel,
  tho, stay away from the small, gray ones.
 Parent gulls have
  been known to attack people to protect their young! 😯